qnts/jwt_provider2/docs/middleware.md

 ## Grouping middleware

-Tired of using the same, multiple-middleware decorator each route?
+Tired of using the same, multiple-middleware decorator for every route?

 ```python
 @http.route()